nikitinprior/dcpp/README.md

 # dcpp
 New C Preprocessor for Hi-Tech C Compiler v3.09
-New C Preprocessor for Hi-Tech C Compiler v3.09

-Introduction
+# Introduction

 When I started decompiling the preprocessor from the Hi-Tech C compiler package v3.09, I found that the error messages are completely identical to the messages of the program written by John F. Reiser {John F. Reiser}.
 So I assumed that the Hi-Tech C preprocessor is based on this program.
 This assumption turned out to be correct.

-Decompilation results
+# Decompilation results

 The C preprocessor, which is part of the Hi-Tech C compiler v3.09, uses the cpp.c program code written by John F. Raiser in July/August 1987.
 The Hi-Tech C preprocessor uses almost all the functions and variables of the source program.
 The source program has been adapted to process the C language source codes in CP/M encoding, in which each line ends with the characters CR and LF.
 To this end, the open, close, and read function calls were replaced with freopen, fopen, and the read function analog, which are compatible with similar UNIX functions.